Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Introduction

-\end{maintheorem} In fact, we prove this with the constant $\frac9{10}$ in~\eqref{eq-Omega-a-def} replaced by $1-\epsilon(\beta)$ where $\lim_{\beta\to\infty}\epsilon(\beta)= 0$.
-Moreover, the statement of the above theorem remains valid when $a=a(L)\to 1$ as long as the target level $h=a H(L)$ satisfies $h \leq H(L) - c$ for some sufficiently large $c(\beta)>0$. \begin{remark*} A natural conjecture in light of Theorem~\ref{th:cascade} is that there exists a constant $\l$ such that the distribution of $\tau_a\times e^{-\l L^a}$ converges as $L\to \infty$ to an exponential random variable. \end{remark*} We wish to emphasize that, as will emerge from the proof, the exponential slowdown of equilibration is a coupled effect of entropic repulsion \emph{and} of the rigidity of the interface.
-In particular, the following rough upper bound shows that the situation is very much different when the floor constraint is absent (yet the ceiling constraint remains unchanged): \begin{maintheorem} Consider the (2+1)\Dim SOS setting as in Theorem~\ref{th:principale} with the exception that the surface heights belong to the \emph{symmetric} interval $[-n^+,n^+]$.
-Then $\tmix \le \exp(o(L))$. \end{maintheorem} Specifically, our proof gives the estimate $\tmix \leq \exp(L^{\frac12+o(1)})$.
-No effort was made to improve the exponent $\frac12$ as we would expect the true mixing behavior to be polynomial in $L$.
-We further expect that in the presence of a floor yet for $\beta < \betaR$ the mixing time will have a different scaling with the side-length $L$.
+\begin{remark*} A natural conjecture in light of Theorem~\ref{th-cascade} is that there exists a~constant $\lambda$ such that the distribution of $\tau _a\times e^{-\lambda L^a}$ converges as $L\to\infty$ to an exponential random variable. \end{remark*}

+We wish to emphasize that, as will emerge from the proof, the exponential slowdown of equilibration is a coupled effect of entropic repulsion \textit{and} of the rigidity of the interface.
+In particular, the following rough upper bound shows that the situation is very much different when the floor constraint is absent (yet the ceiling constraint remains unchanged).